 The current hall was inaugurated on 22 June 1951, and apart from the recent heightening of the ceiling, nothing has changed since then.

-Today, you can experience something close to the ambiance of the garden at the cabaret’s hidden bar, Le Bar à Bulles, accessible via the alley to the left of the cabaret.
+Today, people can experience something close to the ambiance of the former garden at the cabaret’s hidden bar, Le Bar à Bulles, accessible via the alley to the left of the cabaret (4, Cité Veron, Paris).
 This is one of our favorite places of hidden Montmartre, and you can see it also featured in this post.

 5. Many Famous Performing Artists have Graced its Stage

-After the First World War, Francis Salabert, a businessman, took control of the Moulin-Rouge.
+The history of the Moulin Rouge is full of famous performing artists.
+After the First World War, the businessman Francis Salabert took control of the Moulin-Rouge.
 He entrusted Jacques-Charles, the number 1 of reviews of the time, with the task of reviving the colors of the cabaret.

 Then as of the 1930s, the Moulin Rouge was also used for concerts.
-In addition to the more likely personalities like Edith Piaf and Josephine Baker, the cabaret’s stage has played host to Charles Trenet, Charles Aznavour, Line Renaud, Gina Rogers, Frank Sinatra, Liza Minelli, Ella Fitzgerald, Ray Charles, Charles Chaplin, and more.
+In addition to cabaret-related personalities like Edith Piaf and Josephine Baker, the cabaret’s stage has played host to Charles Trenet, Charles Aznavour, Line Renaud, Gina Rogers, Frank Sinatra, Liza Minelli, Ella Fitzgerald, Ray Charles, Charles Chaplin, and more.

-6. After ‘Frou-Frou,’ all the Review Names Begin with ‘F’
+6. After ‘Frou-Frou,’ the Names of all the Moulin Rouge Reviews Begin with ‘F’

-Following the success of Frou-Frou, by superstition, all reviews begin with the letter F. Nine reviews have been created since Frou-Frou: Frisson, Fascination, Fantastic, Festival, Follement, Frénésie, Femmes Femmes Femmes, Formidable and Féérie.
+Following the success of the Moulin Rouge review Frou-Frou, by superstition, all the Moulin Rouge Paris reviews begin with the letter F. Nine reviews have been created since Frou-Frou: Frisson, Fascination, Fantastic, Festival, Follement, Frénésie, Femmes Femmes Femmes, Formidable and Féérie.

-It takes two years to create a new review, resulting in a five-week closure for rehearsals.
+It takes two years to create a new Moulin Rouge review, resulting in a five-week closure for rehearsals.